KW Cares

 Historic Challenges: COVID-19 and Back-to-Back Storms

 Running out of names from the English alphabet to name storms, the World Meteorological Organization resorted to names from the Greek alphabet.
 No fewer than four hurricanes tortured the Gulf Coast within eight weeks.
 The new Regional Director, Dawn Cazedessus, demonstrated her tireless leadership skills in each of these events.
-Her Market Centers pulled together to collect and distribute food, water, generators and other disaster relief supplies.
+With the help of KW Cares, her market centers pulled together to collect and distribute food, generators, water and other disaster relief supplies.

 2021 | Port Fourchon, Louisiana